Red Solo Cup Inventor, Robert Hulseman, Dies At 84

 — Matthew Yglesias (@mattyglesias) December 29, 2016

-Robert Hulseman invented the red Solo cup for family picnics and lived to see it embraced as the go-to drink holder at college parties and football tailgates.
+Robert Hulseman invented the Red Solo Cup for family picnics and lived to see it embraced as the go-to drink holder at college parties and football tailgates.
 The famous red cup was even the inspiration for the 2011 country music party hit, “Red Solo Cup,” by Toby Keith, according to CNN.

 The younger Hulseman said his father never really understood how popular the red plastic cup became in pop culture.
 He said the cup was intended for families, according to the Associated Press.